JohanAlvedal/Predbat-setup/Emhass/readme.md

 ---

 ## **Contributing**
-Feel free to open an issue or submit a pull request if you have ideas or improvements for this setup.
+Feel free to open an issue if you have ideas or improvements for this setup.
 Collaboration is welcome!

 ---